-Stabbing suspect shot and killed by Police in SW OKC
+Stabbing suspect shot and killed by police in SW OKC

 OKLAHOMA CITY (KFOR)- Authorities say that a stabbing suspect was shot and killed by Oklahoma City Police on Sunday.

 Authorities said that two officers responded to a scene near SW 25th and S Blackwelder Ave Sunday at around 2:25pm .
-According to Captain Littlejohn an armed man with a knife had already stabbed another man when officers arrived.
+According to Capt.
+Valerie Littlejohn, an armed man with a knife had already stabbed another man when officers arrived.

 Officers then gave the suspect multiple commands to drop his weapon.
 He refused and one officer deployed his taser twice but it was ineffective both times.

-The suspect then according to Captain Littlejohn turned and made a threating move towards the officer who had deployed the taser causing both officers to discharge there weapons.
+Authorities say the suspect then turned and made a threating move toward the officer who had deployed the taser, causing both officers to discharge their weapons.

 The suspect was transported to a local hospital where he later succumbed to his injures and was pronounced dead.